Do you have what it takes to go global?

 No. While it covers regulated careers, it also supports professionals in business, STEM, education, and tech.

-Not for now.
-The guide is only available digitally (PDF version).
-Although I am working behind the scenes to create a print version.
+I am working behind the scenes to create both digital and print version.
 Stay tuned, or join my email list to get first updates!

 About the author

 Tin Mariano is a Coach, Problem-solver, and Accountant.
 She began her career as a Certified Public Accountant (CPA) or financial auditor in the Philippines, and gained her first international experience in Singapore.
-Later, she moved to Belgium as a direct hire Overseas Filipino Worker (OFW) at a global consulting firm.
-She helps migrant professionals to navigate career transitions, embrace purposeful journeys, and find courage to take the roads less travelled.
-When not writing and working on her entrepreneurial projects, she is solo travelling across Europe.
+Later, she moved to Belgium via work sponsorship at a global consulting firm.
+She helps expats to navigate career transitions, embrace purposeful journeys, and find courage to take the roads less travelled.

 Stay in touch!